Girls Who Code is a free computer science club for high school girls in the Waterbury area aimed at closing the gender gap in IT

 Information technology (IT) is a booming sector of the economy.
-All professions, including traditionally female professions in health and education, are being reimagined through technology.
+All professions, including traditionally female professions in health and education, are being re-imagined through technology.
 Those with IT abilities will enjoy a distinct advantage in the job market.

-Over the course of 35 weeks, club members will learn computer software on Fridays from 3:00 - 4:30 p.m. in the Computer Lab of WYS.
-In addition to learning code, club members will participate in field trips, team projects, and hear from multiple guest speakers in IT.
+Waterbury Youth Services' "Girls Who Code" program helps close this gender gap.
+Club members learn computer software on Fridays from 3:00 - 4:30 p.m. in our computer lab.
+They also participate in field trips, team projects, and hear from multiple guest speakers in IT.
 Graduates will demonstrate mastery of beginner coding through their ability to complete the curriculum, and to develop, as a team, a project such as a website, app, or game.
-Club members will submit their project to Girls Who Code, Inc. which publishes top projects on its website.